feast-dev/feast-java-old/CONTRIBUTING.md

 - [Feast Serving](#feast-serving)
 - [Feast Java Client](#feast-java-client)

-> Don't see the Feast Component that you want to contribute to here?
+> Don't see the Feast component that you want to contribute to here?
 > Check out the [Development Guide](https://docs.feast.dev/contributing/development-guide)
 > to learn how Feast components are distributed over multiple repositories.